Art-A-Hack/art-a-hack.github.io/app/summer-2018/call/index.markdown

 ---
 layout    : simple-post
-title     : "Announcing Art-A-Hack&trade; Special Edition 2018"
+title     : Announcing Art-A-Hack&trade; Special Edition 2018
-bodyid    : "simple"
+bodyid    : simple
-bodyclass : "content post"
+bodyclass : content post
 description : Open Call for Art-A-Hack, a program which incubates teams from a variety of disciplines including art, technology, hardware and software development, design, immersive environments, music, theater, animation, social justice and interactivity, to collaboratively create something new.
 ---